-According to the national census taken in 2007, the population of the subject areas included in the NSEZ was 208,000 people in Nacala-Porto and 89,000 in the Nacala-a-Velha District, for a combined 297,000 in the two districts.
+According to the national census taken in 2007, the population of the subject areas included in the ZEEN was 208,000 people in Nacala-Porto and 89,000 in the Nacala-a-Velha District, for a combined 297,000 in the two districts.
 45% of the population in the Nacala-a-Velha District is aged 15 and younger and the adult literacy rate is 19%.
 On the other hand, with respect to Nacala-Porto District, there is no detailed data, but there are 36 elementary and middle schools and 6 high schools in the area, and the adult literacy rate is considered to be significantly higher than that of Nacala-a-Velha District.
 There are currently no universities in either district.
-The 6 universities and technical schools, including a Catholic college in Nampula Province, are expected to be sources of human resources for the NSEZ.
-However the courses taught at the universities tend to be largely social science such as pedagogy and jurisprudence.
-In an interview with the Nampula provincial government, the awareness of the need for fostering industrial human resources, such as engineers and others, was expressed.
+There are 6 universities in Nampula Province and technical schools, including a Catholic college, expected to be sources of human resources for the ZEEN.
+However the courses taught at the universities tend to be largely in social science such as pedagogy and jurisprudence.
+In an interview with the Nampula provincial government, the awareness of the need for fostering industrial human resources, such as engineers, technicians and managers, was expressed.